Seravo/docs/_posts/2015-10-10-configure-ssh.md

 > **Optional:** ```ForwardAgent yes``` - allows you to use your ssh credentials in the production machine to access private code from Github or Bitbucket.

 ### Using SSH-key authentication
-We advice you to use ssh key instead of password for accessing your site.
+We advice you to use a ssh key instead of a password for accessing your site.
 [Read more about generating ssh keys](https://help.github.com/articles/generating-ssh-keys/).

 ### Using Vagrant SSH

-Keep in mind when using use the `vagrant ssh` command to enter your Vagrant box, SSH ForwardAgent is automatically enabled and your personal keys are used to access the production environment.
+Keep in mind that when using use the `vagrant ssh` command to enter your Vagrant box, the SSH ForwardAgent is automatically enabled and your personal keys are used to access the production environment.
 These are used for `wp-ssh-production` or `wp-pull-production-db`.
 The Vagrant image itself does not contain any private SSH keys.

 > **OS X users:** You can install *ssh-copy-id* with Homebrew: